 There are some barriers to entry, and experience is the best teacher.
-I'm passing along 10 essential tips for getting started.
+I'm passing along these tips for getting started.
 These aren't necessarily tips for someone with no-experience in lake fishing for trout, but these tips definitely helped me advance my game and comfort on lakes.

-1. If you're going to invest in a float tube, invest in one that has an above water chair versus the sit in doughnuts.
+If you're going to invest in a float tube, invest in one that has an above water chair versus the sit-in doughnuts.
 It will be much warmer on the chilly days.

-2. Check the wind reports, they make for tough conditions when on a watercraft.
+Check the wind reports, they make for tough conditions when on a watercraft.
 Bring anchors for your bow AND stern.
-However, if the wind is strong fish the windward side of the lake as bait fish and prey can get collected against that bank.
+However, if the wind is strong, fish on the windward side of the lake as baitfish and prey can get collected against that bank.

-3. Keep woolly buggers on hand, for when all else fails.
+Keep woolly buggers on hand, for when all else fails.
+Jigged as well.

-4. Hopper dropper rigs can be just as effective on stillwaters, and not only for the dropper.
+Hopper dropper rigs can be just as effective on stillwater, and not only for the dropper.

-5. I keep an old reel with a thermometer attached to the fly line as a way to check depth and temperature.
+I keep an old reel with a thermometer attached to the fly line as a way to check depth and temperature.
 Look for temps between 45F and 65F.
 In the spring/fall you want to find the warmer water, and in the summer you to find the cooler water.
 Or buy a fish/depth finder.

-9. Pay attention to your retrieve rate, keep pace in your head to track your sink rate, and mix it up.
+Pay attention to your retrieve rate, keep pace in your head to track your sink rate, and mix it up.
 You can't daydream because you'll forget the retrieve that works.